bngarren/checkmate.nvim/README.md

 ---
 ---Custom @tag(value) fields that can be toggled on todo items
 ---To add custom metadata tag, add a new field to this table with the metadata properties
+---
+---Note: When setting metadata in config, entire metadata entries are replaced,
+---not deep-merged.
+To modify only specific fields of default metadata,
+---you will need to manually merge the default implementation.
 ---@field metadata checkmate.Metadata
 ---
 ---Settings for the archived todos section